2014 United States Senate election in Georgia: Campaign

 As the campaign moved on, Nunn made her father a focal point, staging joint appearances with him at military bases and saying that she would emulate his bipartisan approach to legislating.
 She has also said that she would seek a seat on the Senate Armed Services Committee that he once chaired.

 Perdue stated that he entered politics out of concern for the rising national debt.
 He supported repeal and replacement of the Affordable Care Act.
 He also supported a constitutional balanced budget amendment and comprehensive tax reform.
 In addition, he pledged to limit himself to two terms in the Senate, if elected.

-Perdue[he] represent[s] and touted his business experience, and particularly his experience at Dollar General, saying, "We added about 2,200 stores, created almost 20,000 jobs and doubled the value of that company in a very short period of time.
+Perdue touted his business experience, particularly his experience at Dollar General, saying, "We added about 2,200 stores, created almost 20,000 jobs and doubled the value of that company in a very short period of time.
 Not because of me, but because we listened to our customers and employees."
 He received the endorsement of the National Federation of Independent Business.
 But he was hurt during the campaign by revelations that he had in the past been an enthusiastic supporter of outsourcing.
 Nunn targeted past pre-political statements of Perdue where he had said he was "proud of" his outsourcing efforts, and for the job losses that followed the final closure of Pillowtex.